 Rebooting not only stops activating the old pathway, it also helps return your brain to normal sensitivity.
 Remember: Numbed brains are desperate for stimulation.
 This is why your free will lies in restoring normal brain sensitivity.
 Said another guy:

 Something I think helps: set an amount of time to reboot and stick to it.
-You will maybe feel depressed, anxious, annoyed, frustrated, start doubting if it "works", etc etc etc etc. It's normal.
+You will maybe feel depressed, anxious, annoyed, frustrated, start doubting if it "works", etc. It's normal.
 It's your brain wanting its feeding.
-Accept you will feel like it and keep going.
+Accept you will feel bad and keep going.
 Just keep saying to yourself: "I will do this for this amount of time and in the end I will see, at least I will be sure if this works or not.
 If I wanna screw up again after that, 3 months of my life won't kill me".
 Take one day at a time and do other stuff.
 See what are the worst periods when it is harder to resist and do something about it right now, plan ahead.
 You are an addict so it's not JUST about will power, you have to make sure you have the right environment to do this.
 And you have the power to do this if you really want it, if for nothing else, at least for your girlfriend.
 After about 2 months it gets really easier, and after 3, the urges are nothing but thoughts that pop up now and then, which you can easily block.
 More like habits you broke and which will take longer to forget, but no longer urges per se.
 No more need, craving, no more HAVE TO DO THIS.
 For me it was so.
 You may feel huge changes even after just a couple of weeks, but don't let them fool you.
 You are addicted.
 You can't take one more drink, you will want to binge.
 You know this is true as you lived it yourself.
 Trust the process for an amount of time and you will be very very happy for it.

 Needless to say, rebooting is only a critical first step, not a permanent cure.
 Human brains are vulnerable, and some more than others.
 If you're here, chances are your brain will always be somewhat vulnerable to supernormal stimulation.
 Too much of any intense stimulus can lead to a downward spiral.
 Moreover, your brain now has a strong porn pathway, which will always be easy to reactivate.
 Rebooting doesn't guarantee you can safely use Internet porn in the future.
 Moreover, sex is, perhaps, the most fundamental human drive.
 So your brain evolved to jump on, and wire up, sexual cues in ways that it didn't for, say, gaming or drugs.
 This is another reason why future porn use is problematic.